 To link a child in the Children module with a parent in the Address Book you first need to ensure the parent is in the Address Book module.
-Children can exist in the Children module without a linked parent in the Address Book - known as an unlinked child - with the parent contact details recorded against the child contact.
+Children can exist in the Children module without a linked parent in the Address Book - referred to as an unlinked child - with the parent contact details recorded against the child contact.

 Link the child to the parent

 Working within the Children section of the Children module, locate the child and open their profile "View" page.
 Select Edit.

 On the Edit child page locate the Link to a contact option.

 Select between Not in the Address Book - in which case you can manually enter the child's parent contact details in the fields provided (Note that the parent Contact name is required) - or select In the Address Book and use the search to locate the child's linked contact - the list of matching results will auto-suggest as you type.
 It's only necessary to select and link to one adult parent contact as the child will be auto-linked to their other parent by virtue of the linked spouse/partner relationship status of the primary linked parent.

 The linked contact address and contact details are automatically populated against the child - the fields are 'greyed out' and not editable here, but can be updated by editing the linked adult contact's profile if necessary.
 Note the option to select a different adult-child Relationship.

 Save the child's profile.
 The linked parent contact is shown in the child's profile and the At this address section on the right-hand side of the profile lists all the linked family members.

 Note that some family relationships will not show fully unless the family member's sex is specifically set to male or female.
 For example, the following child's mother has her sex set to 'female' so ChurchSuite can determine that Geri is the child's 'mother'.
 While Geri is married to Shane and he is the child's linked parent and they all live at the same address, Shane is not showing as the child's 'father' because is sex is set as unknown.